 About the artist

 Joshua Charadia is a Sydney-based artist who explores the nature of consciousness and perception.
-He translates his photographs of the built environment into paintings and drawings to reveal their latent visual complexity, capturing moments of the sublime in the everyday.
-His characteristic use of motion blur serves as an extended metaphor for our contemporary experience of the world, offering fleeting fragments of observation which move between realism and abstraction.
+He translates his photographs of the built environment and its inhabitants into paintings and drawings to reveal their latent visual complexity, capturing moments of the sublime in the everyday.
+His signature use of motion blur serves as an extended metaphor for our contemporary experience of the world, offering fleeting fragments of observation which oscillate between realism and abstraction.